United Arab Emirates (UAE) Third-Party Logistics (3PL) Market Analysis by Mordor Intelligence

 By Service Type: Value-Added Services Pivot Gains Momentum

 Value-added warehousing and distribution generated the fastest revenue expansion in 2024 and is forecast to post a 10.0% CAGR to 2030.
 Domestic transportation management still accounts for a 44% slice of the UAE 3PL market size, reflecting robust e-commerce last-mile volumes.
-Multimodal routing has improved since the 900 km Etihad Rail network connected all emirates, giving providers greater scheduling certainty.
+Multimodal routing has improved since the 900 km Etihad Rail network connected all emirates, giving providers greater scheduling certainty and contributing to the overall growth in UAE logistics industry.

 Note: Segment shares of all individual segments available upon report purchase